robotics-4-all/appcreator-documentation/README.md

 #### § *Camera*

 Cameras are sensors that capture an instance of the environment.
-For simplification reasons, a camera offers one nodes, named `detect`An example follows:
+For simplification reasons, a camera offers one nodes, named `detect`.
+An example follows:

 ![alt text](assets/robot_camera.png)